Ex-husband jailed for life for murder of Indian-origin woman in UK arrow attack

 “One can only assume that you were jealous of their life together and the fact that they had formed a loving bond between themselves and with your children,” he told Unmathallegadoo.
 Armed with two crossbows, Unmathallegadoo had hidden himself inside the shed at the end of the garden of the east London home where Devi lived with husband Imtiaz and five children as Sana Muhammad after converting to Islam.

 An arrow, which measured 18 inches, entered the victim in her hip and travelled up through her body.
 It missed the unborn baby, a boy delivered by emergency Cesarean section in hospital later.
-“The injuries suffered by Sana as a result of the arrow penetrating 14 inches into her body were catastrophic,” Detective Sergeant Amjad Sharif, who led the murder investigation for Scotland Yard, said.

-“The force of the crossbow bolt caused damage to her intestines, stomach, liver and heart.
-It is clear the crossbow used to kill Sana, which was legally bought and owned by Unmathallegadoo, was intended to be used as a lethal weapon.
-He had in fact bought a number of crossbows in recent years and appeared to be building up his arsenal of weaponry in the months before Sana was killed,” he said.
-A post-mortem established the cause of Sana Muhammad’s death as complications arising from internal bleeding.
-Unmathallegadoo was arrested at the scene and an investigation by detectives from the Metropolitan Police's Homicide and Major Crime Command revealed he had started making preparations for the attack several months earlier.
+"Ramanodge Unmathallegadoo is now likely to spend the majority of the rest of his life in prison.
+This is the appropriate punishment for the cold and calculated way in which he killed his ex-wife, Sana Muhammad,” said Detective Sergeant Amjad Sharif of the Metropolitan Police, who led the investigation.

+"The fact Sana's unborn baby managed to survive was due to extreme fortune and the skill of the medical staff who treated her at the scene and at the hospital.
+The baby is now a healthy one-year-old.
+However, he will grow up without a mother, as will his five siblings," he said.
+The court was told that the victim was treated by paramedics from the London Ambulance Service (LAS) before being taken to hospital.
+An emergency caesarean was carried out to deliver the baby, who was initially not breathing but was revived by the medical staff.
+Despite efforts to save her life, Devi's injuries caused to her internal organs, including her stomach, liver and heart, led to her suffering a heart attack.

+Detective Chief Inspector Chris Soole, the senior investigating officer for the investigation, added: “My hope is that this sentence will be the start of what no doubt will be a long journey to recovery.
+"I would also like to thank all members of my major investigation team who worked tirelessly on this case, which included accurately interpreting hundreds of documents, carrying out dozens of witness interviews and collating thousands of hours of CCTV, all whilst they continued to handle a number of other challenging investigations."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)